FrancisCrickInstitute/network_borg_blog/README.md

 - Changed discovry_dict to HOST_TK to aid with flow of Blog.

 ### Version 0.9.9.9
-- Improved workflow in network_borg_sync.py wo its within a while statement and not nested if statements.
+- Improved workflow in network_borg_sync.py so its within a while statement and not nested if statements.

+### Version 0.9.9.9_02.04.2020